Effective bounds for the number of MMP-series of a smooth threefold: Preliminary Results

 \section{Preliminary Results}

+All the varieties that we are going to consider are assumed to be projective and defined over the field of the complex numbers. \\

-We will always refer to an MMP for $X$ as a series of $K_X$-negative birational contractions; in this context, a minimal model for $X$ is just an outcome of an MMP for $X$.
+We will always refer to a MMP-series as a series of divisorial contractions and flips performed during a $K_X$-negative MMP.
+In this context, a minimal model for a variety $X$ is just an output that admits no further MMP-series. \\

-\begin{definition} Let $f \colon X \dashrightarrow Y$ be a birational map, we recall that the exceptional locus of $f$, that we denote with $\Exc(f)$, is the locus of $X$ where $f$ is not an isomorphism. \end{definition}
+The varieties appearing in the steps of a MMP-series for a smooth threefold are projective $\mbQ$-factorial varieties characterized by a type of mild singularities called terminal, see \cite[Definition 2.34]{KM98}.